AjibolaMatthew1/RPS/README.md

 model1/: This directory contains the saved machine learning model.
 The trained model is stored here for later use and inference.

+model2/: Uses the same architecture as model1 but with more diverse data.
+Yields a better result.

 ## Dependencies
 The project relies on the following libraries: